Armenian Wine: The Ancient Culture the World Is Finally Starting to Notice

 Karas: The Ancient Method That Still Works Today

-One of the most unique elements of Armenian winemaking is the use of karas — large clay vessels used for fermentation and storage.
+One of the most fascinating parts of Armenian winemaking is the use of karas — large clay vessels traditionally used for fermentation and storage.

-These vessels are often buried underground, which naturally regulates temperature.
+These vessels are often buried underground, which helps regulate temperature naturally.

-Insight: while the world moved toward steel tanks, Armenia is now revaluing what it already had thousands of years ago.
+Insight: while much of the modern wine world moved toward steel tanks and standardized methods, Armenia is rediscovering something it already had thousands of years ago.

 Traditional Armenian wine cellar with clay karas vessels used for wine fermentation